Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 This single `icon` style is slightly neater implementation of example 2, which used two icon styles;  `pushpin-ico` and `paddle-ico`.

-It should be noted that the pushin and paddle icons still have their own anchor points / hotspots.
+It should be noted that the pushpin and paddle icons still have their own anchor points / hotspots.